exercism/python/docs/TESTS.md

 *For more information about virtual environments please refer to the [TOOLS](.\TOOLS.md) file.*

-When installing Pytest or any other module(s), make sure that you have [activated your environment](.\TOOLS.md#activating-your-environment).
+When installing pytest or any other module(s), make sure that you have [activated your environment](.\TOOLS.md#activating-your-environment).
 After which you can run:

 ```bash
 $ pip install pytest pytest-cache pytest-subtests pytest-pylint